 Nearly 62 million Americans benefit from employer-based paid leave.
 But, that’s not enough.

 Whether welcoming a new child, recovering from an injury, or managing illness, all Americans should be protected from economic loss when taking time off from work to care for themselves or a loved one.

 By building on and expanding the existing employer-based system, insurers, employers, and government can reach more workers with coverage quickly and cost-effectively.

 Americans support a common sense approach to cover more workers.

 75% support a partnership between the government and private plans that provides paid leave for employees of small businesses and self-employed workers.

 How It Works

 Private insurers have the tools and experience to cover more workers and families through employer-based plans.
 A public-private partnership can build on this expertise.

-- Over 47% of full-time workers receive paid medical leave benefits through the private sector.
+- More than 47% of full-time civilian workers receive paid medical leave benefits through the private sector.

-- Private insurers pay out $11.3 billion in paid leave benefits each year.
+- Life insurers and employers paid out $9.5 billion in paid leave benefits in 2021.